aryelgois/bank-interchange/README.md

 # Example

 There is an example simulating an e-Comerce.
 It's a good example, but badly implemented..
-I am stil learning about MVC and the Twig template engine.
+I am still learning about MVC and the Twig template engine.

 By the way, twig is under require-dev because it's only used in the example, it is not used in the actual scripts for this package.